ActuallyCloud/CS-312-Course-Project-P2/README.md

 In other words, create a script that essentially provisions and configures a Minecraft server automatically.

 ### How did I do this?
-Essentially, this repository contains two scripts: one Terraform script that deploys the server initially with firewall settings.
+Essentially, this repository contains two scripts: one Terraform script that deploys the server initially with the correct firewall settings.
 Once Terraform deploys, the second script is ran automatically on the target that is deployed.

-This second script handles installation and setup of the Minecraft server.
+This second script handles installation and setup of the Minecraft server, as well as creation of the automated service that restarts the server on boot.

 ### Prerequisites
 - This tutorial uses AWS, so you need an AWS account with billing set up.